 After initial reluctance and uncertainties, Microsoft has finally brought the Edge browser to Linux.
 Initially announced in late 2019, the stable version arrived for Linux in October 2021.

-Now, that it is finally available, how do you install Microsoft Edge browser on Linux?
-It’s quite simple actually.
-Let me show how to do it..
+Now that it is finally available, how do you install the Microsoft Edge browser on Linux?
+It’s quite simple, actually.
+Let me show you how to do it.

 Install Microsoft Edge browser on Linux

 Microsoft provides binaries in the form of .deb (for Debian and Ubuntu based distributions) and .rpm (for Fedora, Red Hat and openSUSE based distributions).

 You’ll notice a ‘Download for Linux’ button.
 Clicking on it will bring a dropdown menu that shows options to download .deb and .rpm for Linux and other options for various Windows versions.

 You probably already know which Linux OS you are using and can download the appropriate file.